-Denver has both a First Friday Art Walk and a Final Friday Art Walk that allow folks to peruse some of the area’s galleries and museums twice a month in different parts of the city.
 In addition, Denver is a great city for street art.
-Colorful murals can be found is neighborhoods like Capitol Hill, Speer, Baker, and Five Points.
+Colorful murals can be found in Denver neighborhoods like Capitol Hill, Speer, Baker, and Five Points.
 Just keep your eyes open as you move about the city!

 Get Up Close With Money

 The Money Museum gives visitors a chance to see what 30 million dollars in cash looks like up close.
 The giant pile of dough (behind security glass, of course) is one of many interesting sights at the small facility.
 (Note: The Money Museum is temporarily closed as of this writing.)